pavlokurochka/data_migration_sfdc/README.md

 ## Summary

-Salesforce.com is very developer friendly platform.
+Salesforce.com is a very developer friendly platform.
 Great documentation.
 One of the best working and well documented python API wrappers that I worked with.

 Must be noted however, that default storage limits for sandbox environments do not land themselves to full data load tastings.
 This jeopardizes one of the biggest factors contributing to a successful data migration project - we need to load all data and preferably over several load-test-fix cycles.
 Otherwise the risk of discovery of the sleeper and potentially breaking data edge cases would be left unmitigated.